 Another option is giving back the quizzes but having students immediately place them in their student folders, which never leave the room.
 That way they can *glance* at their quiz and take note of what skills they need to review for corrections, but they don’t have time to study the exact quiz.
-When I do this, phones and iPads are required to stay AWAY while folders are out.
+While assessment folders are out, I make sure students keep phones and iPads AWAY.
 Students are generally pretty good about this, but again use your judgement for your class 🙂

 As long as your department head / principal approves, I think you should be able to make adjustments to find what works for your students!
-Don’t assume that the first idea you’ve tried is the best for your students.
-We are allowed to reflect and make changes based on our (or our students’) observations.
+Sometimes we assume that the first idea we’ve tried is the best for your students, but this is only because we haven’t tried something else yet.
+And I get it, I am often very resistant to change.
+But, we are allowed to reflect and make changes based on our (or our students’) observations.
 Maybe you think my beloved policy stinks!
-And that’s fine!
-I want you to find what works for YOUR STUDENTS.
+And that’s fine – I want you to find what works for YOUR STUDENTS.
 You and I most likely have different teaching styles, just like our students have very different learning styles.

 Just as we differ as individuals, every district is different and has different needs.
-In my district, it is important that we feed our students’ buy-in and investment in their own education.
-We work to keep them engaged in the process– this means that my students need to understand exactly what is expected of them.
+In my district, it is important to nurture our students’ buy-in and investment in their own education.
+My colleagues and I work to keep our students engaged in the process– this means that my students need to understand exactly what is expected of them.
 They want to know exactly how they can take responsibility for their learning outcomes.
 And, they want to know why rules are the way that they are.
 They will not passively accept the “that’s the way it is” line, and I don’t blame them.
 Many of my students are the first to graduate high school or the first that plan to go to college, whether it be community or private.
 I want them to feel valued and heard within their educational journey.

 Many (most? all?) teachers in my department now implement this corrections policy, and we have never looked back.
-We had multiple discussions at department meetings about our personal corrections policies; we openly discussed what we liked and what didn’t work for us.
+Our team had multiple discussions at department meetings about our personal “corrections” policies; we openly discussed what we liked and what didn’t work for us.
 We talked about why most didn’t seem quite “fair.”
 Then we worked together and settled on the policy that I love so much today.